xakep139/Orleans.KafkaStreamProvider/README.md

 This implementation allows rewinding on the cache (With limitations to the configured timespan of course).

-## Metrics
-The KafkaStreamProvider is taking metrics of the activity that is being run inside it.
-You can view the metrics wherever the KafkaStreamProvider is being run on the metrics port (a configurable value).

-The current metrics are:
-- Meters
- - Number of kafka messages produced per second
- - Number of kafka messages consumed per second
- - Cache evacuations per second
-- Counter
- - Active receivers
- - Messages in cache
- - Number of cursors that are causing pressure
-- Histograms
- - Produced messages batch size
- - Number of consumed messages per fetch
-- Timers
- - Time to produce message
- - Time to consume messages
- - Time to commit offset

 ## <a name="configurableValues"></a>Configurable Values
 These are the configurable values that the KafkaStreamProvider offers to its users, the first three are required while the others have default values: